top of page

 IHRA’s plan includes clearer entry-level and rookie pathways, particularly within tunnel boat racing.
 Strong development systems are critical as the sport faces an aging driver pool and rising equipment costs.

-A more unified structure can make it easier for young racers to understand the steps from grassroots programs to elite offshore and F1 competition—though participation fees or compliance requirements will need careful balancing to avoid pricing out newcomers.
+A more unified structure can make it easier for young racers to understand the steps from grassroots programs to elite offshore and F1 competition.
+However, participation fees or compliance requirements will need careful balancing to avoid pricing out newcomers.

 6) Professionalism Expected to Rise Across Disciplines

 With higher speeds and bigger budgets, safety oversight becomes more important than ever.
-IHRA’s leadership has emphasized racer-first standards, and bringing multiple forms of racing under one governing body can create:
+IHRA’s leadership has emphasized racer-first standards.
+Bringing multiple forms of racing under one governing body can create:

 • Clearer rescue protocols